amaumene/gostremiofr/README.md

 3. **Database errors**
    - Ensure write permissions for database directory (`DATABASE_DIR`)
    - Check disk space availability
-   - BoltHold database file will be created as `data.db` in the specified directory
+   - BoltDB database file will be created as `data.db` in the specified directory

 ### Debug Mode